OpenPecha/TrOCR-Pipeline/README.md

 One that might be the most important one is the accelerate version which can be found in the huggingface-trainer branch.
 Using accelerate, you can run the training in multiple scenarios.
 Whether you are training on a single GPU system or a multi-GPU system, the accelerate branch can optimize the training based on the system. https://youtu.be/t8Krzu-nSeY ( a good video on accelerate )

+if you are using accelerate, only use trocr/Fine_tune_TrOCR.ipynb file, it's configured so that you can run multi-gpu in a notebook (something that vasi.ai likes)

 ## Installation

 1. install Poetry for python package manager